asim/micro-platform/docs/architecture.md

 - **Alerting** - Event notification and alerting via email/sms/slack
 - **Billing** - Metered billing of services used
 - **Dashboard** - A full UX experience via a web dashboard
-- **Multi-Cloud** - Ability to manage and deploy services across multiple clouds and regions
 - **GitOps** - Source to Running via GitHub actions
 - **K8s Native** - Built to run on Kubernetes
+- **Multi-Cloud** - Ability to manage and deploy services across multiple clouds and regions
 - More soon...

 ## Design

 The platform layers on the existing open source tools and there's a clear separation of concerns.
 The breakdown is as follows:

-- Platform - Hosted product and commercially licensed (Micro as a Service)
+- Platform - Micro as a Service.
+Fully managed platform - Hosted product and commercially licensed
-- Micro - Runtime for services - Open source Apache 2.0 licensed
+- Runtime - [Micro](https://github.com/micro/micro) is a runtime for services - Open source Apache 2.0 licensed
-- Go Micro - Framework for development - Open source Apache 2.0 licensed
+- Framework - [Go Micro](https://github.com/micro/go-micro) is a framework for microservices development - Open source Apache 2.0 licensed

-### Diagram
+## Diagram

 The interaction between these layers is clearly delineated.
 Every layer builds on the next with only one way interaction.
 Platform => Runtime => Framework.

 <img src="images/architecture.png" />

-### Framework
+## Framework

 The framework is geared towards developers writing services and primarily focused on Go development.
 It provides abstractions for the underlying infrastructure and is Apache 2.0 licensed as a completely open pluggable standalone framework.

-### Runtime
+## Runtime

 The micro runtime builds on the framework to provide service level abstractions for each concern.
 It provides a runtime agnostic layer thats gRPC based so that we can build on it.
 It's effectively a programmable foundation.